jcbyte/Setil/README.md

 ## TODO

-- FIX: Custom data on invite is included in the database
 - FIX: Title shows as loading when creating group
 - Check if user rejoins group then it is okay
 - Restyle